Mari Koch Murray

 I began studying Japanese on the MA Hons programme at Edinburgh, which also took me to Ritsumeikan University in Kyoto for one year.
 After graduating, I went to the Kyoto area again to live and work.
 I spent over four years in Japan, where I taught English and studied audiovisual translation, before returning to Edinburgh to begin postgraduate study.
 For my MScR research, I investigated a project in which members of an international fan community for the anime series 'Revolutionary Girl Utena' were involved in translation decisions for a new North American release of the series.

 Interviewing fans about their experiences and motivations inspired the direction of my current PhD project, which revolves around translating Saito Chiho's 2012-2017 manga series 'Torikae baya'.
-During my time on the PhD programme, I have taken part in the British Centre for Literary Translation's summer school programme and participated in a Classical Japanese reading group.
+During my time on the PhD programme, I have taken part in summer schools for translation with the British Centre for Literary Translation and for classical Japanese language with the Kyoto Consortium for Japanese Studies.

 I am also a freelance translator of subtitles, manga and light novels, and I work as a tutor for undergraduate courses in Asian Studies.